 - We teach phonics for 30 minutes a day.
-In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
-Each Friday, we review the week's teaching to help children become fluent readers. - Children make a strong start in Reception: teaching begins in Week 2 of the Autumn term.
+In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible. - Each Friday, we review the week's teaching to help children become fluent readers. - Children make a strong start in Reception: teaching begins in Week 2 of the Autumn term.
+We adapt the teaching programme to meet the needs of our children as determined by their on-entry assessments.
+Our starting point is likely to therefore differ year on year, depending upon the children's proficiency in discriminating sounds.